antrea-io/antrea/docs/multicluster/architecture.md

 creates the resources (e.g. Services, Endpoints, Antrea ClusterNetworkPolicies, ClusterInfoImports) in the member cluster.

-For more information about Multi-cluster Service export/import, please also check the [Service Export and Import](#service-export-and-import) section.
+For more information about multi-cluster Service export/import, please also check the [Service Export and Import](#service-export-and-import) section.

 ## Multi-cluster Service